Developing an annual business plan

 - Are you worried about low enrollment in any months?
 Will some children be going to kindergarten soon?

-You're not just planning for the year.
-You're also creating talking points you can use as you run your business.
+This helps you plan for the year and creates talking points to use as you run your business.
 So now, when you look at the information, ask these questions:

-- What is going to keep you profitable throughout the year?
-For example, do you need more children enrolled now, or maybe mid-year?
+Do you need more children enrolled now, or mid-year?
 Will some children exit for kindergarten?
 How many slots will you need to fill?
 Do you have a growing wait list?
 If you’re anticipating growth or are at capacity, do you want to consider expanding?

-- What about your staff?
-Do they report wanting additional pay or benefits?
+Would they like additional pay or benefits?
 Are you having any trouble finding staff?

 Step 3: conduct a “SWOT” analysis

-After looking at your current situation, do a SWOT analysis.
-SWOT stands for Strengths, Weaknesses, Opportunities, and Threats.
-This is a simple and effective way to categorize your ideas.
-Strengths and Weaknesses are positive and negative things about your business now.
-Opportunities and Threats are future things that could help or hurt your business.
+Now it's time to do a SWOT analysis.
+SWOT stands for Strengths, Weaknesses, Opportunities, and Threats and is a simple way to categorize your ideas.
+Strengths and weaknesses are positive and negative things about your business now.
+Opportunities and threats are future things that could help or hurt your business.

-A strength could be, “my business is open longer hours than others.”
-A weakness could be, “we have issues with staff turnover.”
-An opportunity could be, “we have room for to enroll more children.”
-A threat could be, “there is a new business opening nearby.”
+A strength can be, “my business is open longer hours than other providers nearby.”
+A weakness can be, “we have issues with staff turnover.”
+An opportunity can be, “we have room for to enroll more children.”
+A threat ccan be, “there is a new provider opening nearby.”

-Once you have statements in each box, consider (or talk about together with your team) which are the most important.
-These will give you a clear view of your business and help you focus as you make your business plan.
+Once you have statements in each box, think about (or discuss with your team) which are most important.
+This will give you a clear view of your business as you make your business plan.

-Step 4: use your information to build your plan
+Step 4: use information to build a plan

 Business plan template